suzuki-shunsuke/buildflow/README.md

 # The maximum number of tasks which are run in parallel.
 # The default is 0, which means there is no limitation.
 parallelism: 1
+# The build condition
+condtion:
+  # When the skip is true, the build is skipped.
+  # The value should be true or false or an expression of antonmedv/expr.
+  # If this is an expression, the evaluation result should be true or false.
+  # The default is false.
+  skip: false
+  # When the fail is true, the build fails, which means the exit code of `buildflow run` isn't 0.
+  # The value should be true or false or an expression of antonmedv/expr.
+  # If this is an expression, the evaluation result should be true or false.
+  # By default `fail` is false if any phases failed.
+  fail: false
 # The list of phases.
 # Phases are run not in parallel but sequentially.
 phases: